 The Mount House Board of Directors are listed below.
 You can contact them by email at firstname.lastname@example.org

-Colin is a former Headmaster who retired after 8 years as Head of Alleyn’s School (IAPS, HMC) Dulwich, and 11 years as Head of Latymer Upper School, (IAPS, HMC), Hammersmith.
+Colin is a former Headmaster who retired after 8 years as Head of Alleyn’s School (IAPS, HMC) Dulwich, following 11 years as Head of Latymer Upper School, (IAPS, HMC), Hammersmith.
 During his Headship at Latymer he founded The Latymer Preparatory School and introduced co-education.
-He has 34 years’ experience teaching in the independent sector at Manchester Grammar School, St. Paul’s School, Merchant Taylors’ School, Northwood, Latymer Upper School and Alleyn’s School.
+He has 34 years’ experience teaching in the independent sector at Manchester Grammar School; St. Paul’s School; Merchant Taylors’ School, Northwood; Latymer Upper School and Alleyn’s School.

 Colin graduated from Grey College, Durham University with a 1st Class Honours in Mathematics and his doctoral thesis on independent school leadership, organisational structure and effectiveness was awarded an Open University Vice-Chancellor Award for Education and Language Studies.
 As a Chartered Mathematician, Colin is a Fellow of the Institute of Mathematics and its Applications and is also a Fellow of the Royal Society of Arts.

 Colin has been a Chief Examiner at A level, an Ofsted assessed Lead Inspector of Independent Schools, Chairman of the HMC London Division, founding Chairman of the HMC Junior Schools Group, a Governor at state and independent senior and junior/preparatory schools and a Trustee of two charitable trusts.